Cboe blasts 'draconian' plan to test banning stock exchange rebates

-NEW YORK (Reuters) - A plan by U.S. regulators to test banning the rebates stock exchanges pay to brokers that provide liquidity, in an effort to reduce potential conflicts of interest, will ultimately harm investors, the president of exchange operator Cboe Global Markets (CBOE.O) said on Wednesday.
+NEW YORK (Reuters) - A plan by U.S. regulators to test banning the rebates stock exchanges pay to brokers that provide liquidity, in an effort to reduce potential conflicts of interest, will ultimately harm investors, the president of exchange operator Cboe Global Markets said on Wednesday.

 “I have a problem with banning rebates.
 I think that’s draconian,” Cboe’s Chris Concannon said at a Securities Industry and Financial Markets Association (SIFMA) conference in New York.
 “Impacting the rebate is literally taking money out of investors’ pockets.”